Looking to Buy?

 Your real estate agent can provide a comparative market analysis, an informal estimate of value based on the recent selling price of similar neighborhood properties.
 Reviewing comparable homes that have sold within the past year along with the listing, or asking price on current homes for sale should prevent you from overpricing your home or underestimating its value.

 A certified appraiser can provide an appraisal of a home.
 After visiting the home to check such things as the number of rooms, improvements, size and square footage, construction quality, and the condition of the neighborhood, the appraiser then reviews recent comparable sales to determine the estimated value of the home.

 You also can check recent sales in public records, through private firms, and on the Internet to help you determine a home’s potential worth.

 The short answer: a home is ultimately worth what is paid for it.
 Everything else is really an estimate of value.
 Take, for example, a hot seller’s market when demand for housing is high but the inventory of available homes for sale is low.
 During this time, homes can sell above and beyond the asking price as buyers bid up the price.
-The fair market value, or worth, is established when “a meeting of the minds” between the buyer and the seller takes place.
+The fair market value, or worth, is established when “a meeting of the minds” between you and the buyer takes place.